 Over time, these plaque deposits of fat, cholesterol, calcium, and other cellular sludge from your blood can narrow your coronary arteries, so less blood flows to your heart muscle.
 Diminished blood flow to your heart can cause chest pain (angina).
 A sudden, complete blockage can lead to a heart attack.
 Annually, coronary artery disease is the leading cause of death for over half a million Americans.

 The problem is that many people who have this form of heart disease aren’t aware they have it.
 Coronary artery disease develops slowly and silently over decades.
-It can go virtually unnoticed until it produces a heart attack.
+It may go unnoticed until it leads to a heart attack.

 You can prevent or slow coronary artery disease by taking steps to improve the health of your heart and blood vessels.
 Drugs and surgical techniques can repair narrowed coronary arteries, but the best long-term solution is to make lifestyle choices that can help control the risk factors for coronary artery disease.

 Coronary artery disease varies both in signs and symptoms and in severity.
 It may produce no symptoms, or it can produce chest pain of varying degrees as well as shortness of breath.
 It may also result in a heart attack.